ibm-cloud-docs/appid/cloud-directory.md

   3. Set **Allow users to sign up to your app** to **Yes**.
 You can still add users through the console if it's set to **No**.
 However, you should add users through the console only for development purposes.
   4. Set **Allow users to manage their account from your app** to **Yes** if you want your users to be able to reset their password, change their password, or reset their details.
 If you want to limit your users self-service, set the value to **No**.
   5. Click **Edit** in the **Sender details** row to update your email settings.
 The email settings apply for all of the communication that is sent through {{site.data.keyword.appid_short_notm}}.
 Specify the email address that should send the email, their name, and leave a separate email for users to send a response.
+  6. Enable **Advanced password policy** to create limitations and time requirements for your passwords.
+This feature requires additional billing.
+For more information about your options, see [Advanced password policy](#advanced-password).
   6. Click **Save**.

 3. Configure your verification email settings.